 James Baldwin: In Black and White|

-Since James Baldwin's death in 1986, his novels, essays, film scripts, short stories, plays, speeches, and so on, have not been given the crtiical attention they deserve.
+Since James Baldwin's death in 1986, his novels, essays, film scripts, short stories, plays, speeches, and so on have not been given the critical attention they deserve.
 That Baldwin was able to work in so many different forms generally has confused his critics.
-Was he a Jack-of-all-trades, or a master of some?
+Was he a jack-of-all-trades or a master of some?
 In this course, we'll cover a wide range of the author's work.
 As we do so, we'll explore a variety of forms ourselves, producing, over the course of the semester, an essay, a piece of short fiction, a short play or screenplay, and a memoir.
 While Baldwin's work is the inspiration or jumping-off point for the work we'll do in class, it is not to be imitated.
 As this resolutely queer black artist showed us time and again, the effort involved in making art is ultimately about becoming a self: the artist as individual.